-United Bank Foundation CT to be Presenting Sponsor of 24th & 25th Annual Evening of Fine Wines at MCC
+United Bank Foundation CT to be Presenting Sponsor of '16 & '17 MCC Evening of Fine Wines

-Manchester Community College Foundation is pleased to announced United Bank Foundation Connecticut as the presenting sponsor of the twenty-fourth annual Evening of Fine Wines
+Manchester, Conn.
+(December 17, 2015) – Manchester Community College Foundation is pleased to announce United Bank Foundation Connecticut as the presenting sponsor of the 24th annual Evening of Fine Wines, to be held on April 29, 2016. #MCCFundADream

 Jeamel, who was appointed to his position at United Bank earlier this year, stated, “It’s a special opportunity to be the honorary chairman of this much anticipated annual event but it’s more exciting for the United Bank team to once again partner with MCC Foundation to raise the funds it needs to continue to help students achieve their education goals at what we consider to be a first-class education destination.”